Password Manager Web Vault

 Typically, you can find this in a Your Account, Security, Sign in Settings, or Login Settings section.

-Most websites will require you to enter your Current password first.
-Tab back over to your vault and select the Copy icon next to the Password field.
-Then, tab back over to the website and paste it in the Current password field.
+Most websites require you to enter your Current password first.
+Return to your vault and select the Copy icon next to the Password field.
+Then, return to the website and paste it into the Current password field.

 You might have the old password memorized, but it's a good idea to get in the habit of copying and pasting your password.
-This is how you'll be logging in once your password is replaced with a stronger one.
+This is how you will be logging in once your password is replaced with a stronger one.

-Tab back over to your vault and click the Generate icon next to the Password field.
-You'll be asked whether you want to overwrite the current password, so select Yes to proceed.
+Return to your vault and click the Generate icon next to the Password field.
+You will be asked whether you want to overwrite the current password, so select Yes to proceed.